sead-lyft/manager-readme/README.md

   * Give each other constructive and candid feedback.
 We can use a Green, Orange, and Red scale.
   * If you feel there are any problems on the team, even small ones, I like to know early so that we can address them before they become big.
   * Specific examples of things that are not going well help us come up with actionable tasks.
+  * Bringing up problems is good.
+Bringing up a few possible solutions is even better.
 ##### Staff meeting
   * 45 minutes every two weeks.
   * This is a chance for me to update you on big picture stuff and cover any topics you want to discuss as a team.